SkylineCommunications/dataminer-docs/connector-help/connector_help/Spectracom_GPS_Ageless_Master_Oscillator_819xB.md

 # Spectracom GPS Ageless Master Oscillator 819xB

-The Spectracom GPS Ageless Master Oscillator 819xB driver displays information related to the Spectracom GPS Ageless Master Oscillator 819xB device.
+The Spectracom GPS Ageless Master Oscillator 819xB connector displays information related to the Spectracom GPS Ageless Master Oscillator 819xB device.

 ## About

-This driver gathers information from the **Spectracom GPS Ageless Master Oscillator 819xB** device using a serial connection, and displays this information on five different pages.
+This connector gathers information from the **Spectracom GPS Ageless Master Oscillator 819xB** device using a serial connection, and displays this information on five different pages.

 ## Creation

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL Connection:**